Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java/README.md

-             If no families are specified at all, then modeMayBeAllowed always returns true, though this is not recommended, because the Server does not support more than one mode out of MERGE, DISTINCT and COMMAND for the same item.
+             If no families are specified at all, then modeMayBeAllowed always returns true, though this is not recommended, because the Server does not support more than one mode out of MERGE, DISTINCT, and COMMAND for the same item.
 In such a case, the Server would just manage each item in the mode specified by the first Client request it receives for the item and would be up to the Clients to ensure that the same item cannot be requested in